Setup Settings User

-- Area: Select the functional area of the Control Panel for the specific permission (ex: Customer, Carrier, Logging, ScriptForge, etc).
+- Area: Select the functional area of the Control Panel for the specific permission (for example, Customer, Carrier, Logging, ScriptForge, etc).

 - Once finished, select

-The new permissions is visible in the Add Group Permission table, with the following fields:
+The new permissions are visible in the Add Group Permission table, with the following fields:

 Make sure you